totaljs/jComponent/readme.md

     instance.watch([path], function(path, value));
     instance.watch(function(path, value) { // example
-        // watch the for changes
+        // watch for changes
     });
     instance.watch('some.other.path', function(path, value) { // example
-        // watch the for changes
+        // watch for changes
     });
     // This delegate watches all changes according to the model.
 });